 Pulse acquires seismic data to grow its data library through two main methods.
-The Company purchases proprietary rights to complementary 2D and 3D seismic data sets from competitors and oil and gas E&P companies when the opportunity arises, and conducts 3D participation surveys.
+The Company purchases proprietary rights to complementary 2D and 3D seismic data sets from other data library companies and oil and gas exploration and development companies when the opportunity arises, and conducts 3D participation surveys.
 Pulse partners with customers on participation surveys from which the seismic data acquired is added to Pulse's data library to generate future licensing revenue.
 Pulse retains proprietary rights to the data and participating customers are provided with a licensed copy.
 Pulse uses internal staff to market, manage and oversee participation surveys and subcontracts all field acquisition activities to third parties.

-The Company is continuously seeking and evaluating additional opportunities to acquire high-quality 2D and 3D data sets at favourable valuations and to conduct 3D participation surveys in areas complementary to Pulse's current data library.
+The Company is continuously seeking and evaluating additional opportunities to acquire highquality 2D and 3D data sets at favourable valuations and to conduct 3D participation surveys in areas complementary to Pulse's current data library.